-Confidential information cannot be assigned.
+There is no notion of assigning actual confidential information.
 However, confidential information can be disclosed in whole or in part where agreed.
 It is also possible to agree to disclose information obtained in the future, as well as existing information.